for 2022-23 we have two temporary rules

 The following competitions will be staged annually.
-Competition dates and dates for handing in entries are published in the syllabus for the season.
+Competition dates and dates for handing in entries are published in the programme for the season.
 Entries will normally be submitted two weeks in advance of the competition.
 Class A and Class B Workers will be judged separately in all digital competitions but jointly in print competitions.

 Entry is limited to no more than 2 prints and 2 projected digital images per author.
 The same or “significantly similar” image may be used only once (either as a print or projected digital image).